paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 Currently, the supply of stake pools exceeds the demand from delegators.
 Creating increased demand to meet the supply produces a net effect of growing the Cardano economy.
 The current CIP draft aims to improve and enhance governance of the stake pool operator (SPO) community with the help of Input Output (IO), Cardano Foundation (CF) and EMURGO employees including the support of their employers as well as the Cardano community.

-<a name="dependency"></a><sup>1</sup> For decision-making processes requiring an end goal of consensus, a dependency exists between the current CIP draft and a token-weighted governance framework such as [CIP-1694](https://github.com/JaredCorduan/CIPs/tree/voltaire-v1/CIP-1694).
-The current CIP aims to offer an approach to mitigate potential risks associated with token-weighted governance models, in which users with the most tokens have the biggest share of voting power.
+<a name="dependency"></a><sup>1</sup> Decision-making processes having a requirement for an end goal of broad consensus are out of scope for the current CIP draft.
+The current CIP proposes an approach to mitigate potential risks associated with token-weighted governance models.
+In a token-weighted governance model, users with the most tokens have the biggest share of voting power.

 ## Motivation